neutrinolabs/xrdp/docs/nla.md

 without delegating a usable password; the later PAM login will then fail, as credential-less session logon is not supported.

+The NTLM path was tested end-to-end with Debian 12, `gss-ntlmssp` 1.2.0 and FreeRDP 2.11.7, both with required NLA and with `security_layer=negotiate` plus `enable_nla=true`.
+A valid password completed CredSSP and delegated password decoding; an invalid password returned `STATUS_LOGON_FAILURE` without falling back to TLS.
+With `enable_nla=false`, the same negotiation selected TLS and did not invoke GSSAPI.
+The `+auth-only` test does not create a graphical desktop or exercise the later PAM session login.

 Use a CA-trusted certificate for normal tests.
 For a disposable lab server with a self-signed certificate, `/cert:ignore` can be added temporarily; it must not be used as a production configuration.